dstackai/dstack/docs/docs/concepts/volumes.md

 # Volumes

 Volumes allow persisting data between runs.
-When you add a volume, `dstack` provisions a network disk in the cloud such as an AWS EBS.
+When you add a volume, `dstack` provisions a network disk in the cloud, such as an AWS EBS.
 Then you can mount the volume as a directory in a run and store data there.
 After the run is terminated, the volume can be mounted again and the stored data will persist.

 `dstack` supports creating new volumes (a.k.a. `dstack`-managed volumes) and also registering existing volumes (a.k.a. external volumes).
-The latter allows accessing data that is already stored on some volume such as pre-processed training data.
+The latter allows accessing data that is already stored on some volume, such as pre-processed training data.

 !!! info "Backends"
     Currently, volumes are supported only for `aws`.
 Support for other backends is coming soon!